fastoch/Python-simplified/Roadmap.md

 ## Classes and Objects

-Classes are quite similar to functions, but instead of focusing on the task, we actually bundle the task along with the data required
+Classes are quite similar to functions, but instead of focusing on the task, we actually bundle the task along with
-to perform the task.
+the data required to perform the task.
+Classes are basically **blueprints** that allow us to create objects.

 ## Basic Python modules

+- **NumPy**: deals with mathematical operations
+- **pandas**: helps us organize and manipulate data
+- **matplotlib**: creates scientific graphs and plots